 In a nutshell: Deezer is another French company, this one started in 2007 and has 12 million monthly active users, five million of whom pay.
 Deezer boasts a whopping 30 million tracks in its library which are available in more than 182 countries.

 Price: Deezer offers a free unlimited ad-supported service and, if you fancy trying out what the full paid subscription has to offer you can start with a one month free trial.
+This includes a radio service that streams tailored playlists but only allows six track skips per hour when used for free.
 Then it costs £10 a month for unlimited listening including mobile access, or £5 a month for computer access only.
 It is currently offering a deal of £5 a month for the fist six months before reverting to the usual £10 a month - allowing you unlimited mobile access.
 There are also deals for Orange and EE customers.